 The Office of Communications is responsible for community engagement, media relations, District publications, crisis management and communication, management of the District website, development of the District's master calendar and a number of special events throughout the year.
-The Office of Communications can provide information on District and community groups and their activities, such as the Clayton Education Foundation, Alumni Association, PTO Council, Clayton Connection, Metro Theater Company, etc. Any media personnel wishing to obtain information on the District should contact the Office of Communications.
+The Office of Communications can provide information on District and community groups and their activities.
+The Chief Communications Officer also serves as the District's Safety Coordinator.
+Any media personnel wishing to obtain information on the District should contact the Office of Communications.

+Luke Heitert

+Chief Communications Officer

+District Safety and Security Coordinator

+Administrative Center

-Chris Tennill, APR Chief Communications Officer Administrative Center #2 Mark Twain Circle Clayton, MO 63105 • 314-854-6015 christennill@claytonschools.net
+#2 Mark Twain Circle

+Clayton, MO 63105 • 314-854-6015

+lukeheitertl@claytonschools.net